Apply for readmission

 - you're applying for readmission after having been granted voluntary removal,

-- you're applying for readmission following removal from the register after a fraudulent or incorrect entry case, or
+- you're applying for readmission following removal from the register after a fraudulent or incorrect entry case

 - you have successfully applied for restoration to the register.

 If any of the points above apply to you, please email us for more information.